Endogen/OpenCryptoBot/commands.md

 `/search`

 **Description**
-Find all coins (with symbol) for the given search-string
+Find all cryptocurrencies (with symbol) for the given search-string

 **Syntax**
 `/se <coin name>`

 **Examples**
-Search for the symbol of a coin
+Search for the symbol of Monero
 `/se monero`

 ## `/shutdown`